Kylie (song)

 "Kylie" is a song by Romanian group Akcent from their fourth studio album, S.O.S.
 (2005).
 It was written by two of the group's members, Adrian Sînă and Marius Nedelcu, alongside its producers Sebastian Barac, Radu Bolfea, Marcel Botezan and Viorel Şipoş.
 The track was initially released as "Dragoste de închiriat" (Romanian: "Love for Rent") on 28 January 2005, before being re-released in June in English under its current title.
 "Kylie" is a dance track which describes the group's fondness of Australian singer Kylie Minogue.

 Reception towards the group's association with Minogue was mixed, two reviewers were critical of it, while one considered that it made the group stand out.
-Commercially, "Dragoste de închiriat" reached number two in Romania, while "Kylie" entered the charts in several European countries, including Denmark, Finland, Sweden, and the Netherlands.
+Nevertheless, "Dragoste de închiriat" reached number two in Romania, while "Kylie" entered the charts in several European countries, including Denmark, Finland, Sweden, and the Netherlands.
 A music video, directed by Iulian Moga, premiered on MTV in April 2005.
 It depicts the group's members engaging in suggestive actions with one woman separately.
 The group performed both versions of the song on various occasions.